 Welcome to Cities & Mobilities.
-My name is Anna Nikolaeva, and this website is dedicated to my research and activities at the University of Amsterdam and Utrecht University.
+My name is Anna Nikolaeva, and this website is dedicated to my research and activities at the University of Amsterdam.
 I am interested in how mobilities are experienced, given meaning to and governed in contemporary cities and societies.
 I have written on airports, mobility and urban public space, mobility as a social experience and transitions to sustainable mobility.

 Previously I did research and taught at Royal Holloway, University of London and VU University Amsterdam, and was a visiting scholar at City University of New York.
 I hold PhD degree from Aarhus University, Denmark.